rlawrenc/cosc_304/labs/lab5/assign/README.md

-# COSC 304 - Introduction to Database Systems<br>Assignment 5 - Converting ER/UML diagrams into the Relational Model
+# COSC 304 - Introduction to Database Systems<br>Assignment 5 - Converting ER/UML Diagrams into the Relational Model

 ## Question 1 - Pet Daycare Database (15 marks)

 Build a pet daycare database that tracks information on owners and their pets when they stay at a pet daycare.
-There are three components to do:
+There are three components:

-1) Build an ER/UML diagram.
-(7 marks) This can be done using AutoER (link: TODO) or using Astah.
+1) Build an ER/UML diagram. **(7 marks)** This can be done using AutoER (link: TODO) or using Astah.
 2) The design has one opportunity for using subclasses (i.e. IS-A constraints).
-Identify the entities involved and provide the appropriate constraint (i.e. OPTIONAL/MANDATORY and AND/OR).
-(1 mark)
+Identify the entities involved and provide the appropriate constraint (i.e. OPTIONAL/MANDATORY and AND/OR). **(1 mark)**
-3) Convert the diagram into the relational model.
-(7 marks) SQL DDL is NOT required.
+3) Convert the diagram into the relational model. **(7 marks)** SQL DDL is NOT required.
 Write out the relation names with attributes.
 Identify by underlining primary keys and indicate all foreign keys.
-Remember to be clear the FK direction.
+Remember to clearly indicate the FK direction.

-On Canvas submit a single document that contains a screenshot of the UML design (part 1), the subclass info (part 2), and the conversion to the relational model (part 3).
-If you used AutoER, make sure the screenshot shows the user name of one student in your group and the mark received.
+On Canvas submit a single document that contains a screenshot of the UML design (part 1), the subclass info (part 2), and the conversion to the relational model (part 3). **If you used AutoER, make sure the screenshot shows the user name of one student in your group and the mark received.**

 ### Question Description

-A pet daycare
+A pet daycare stores information about `pets` that belong to `owners`.
+An `owner` is identified by an `id`, and their `first name`, `last name`, and `address` are also stored. `Pets` are identified by their `name` and their `owner`.
+For each pet, record their `age` and a `description`.
+Our pet daycare specializes in `cats` and `dogs` so specific information is stored for each of these types of pets.
+For `cats` note if they `have claws` and `are social`.
+For `dogs` we need to know their `size` and if they are `barkers`.
+Our company supports animals besides cats and dogs.
+For other types of animals, information about them and their type are stored in the `description` of the `pet`.
+Our facility has several `buildings` that have an identifying `id` and also a `building name` and `year built`.
+Each `building` contains multiple `rooms` with a `room number` that is unique within a building.
+Rooms also have a specific `size`.
+When a pet `stays` at the day care, the `start date` distinguishes between particular stays for that pet.
+Additional infromation is the `end date` and `cost`.

 ## Question 2 (35 marks) - Project Deliverable